Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Experiments

 \subsection{Results Analysis}

 Table \ref{results-table} shows the ranking performance on two datasets.
 In particular, the upper limit of Recall@K is 100\% rather than the coverage rate because we eliminate examples for which we can not find an answer.
 It can be seen that our proposed full model G-G-E consistently outperforms other baselines on all datasets, including the BERT model.
 To guarantee a high answer recall for the merged subgraph, we are more concerned about Recall@K than Recall@1, especially when K is large.
 Our proposed G-G-E model is 0.6 to 1 percentage point higher than the best baseline models for metrics Recall@100, Recall@200 and Recall@300 in dataset WebQSP.
-In the dataset CWQ, the Recall@10 of the G-G-E model also improved by 1.7\% compared to the best baseline model.
+In the dataset CWQ, the Recall@10 of the G-G-E model {is also improved by} 1.7\% compared to the best baseline model.
 Moreover, on the WebQSP dataset, G-G is significantly better than BiMPM, increasing by 0.07 on MRR and 0.1 on Recall@1 respectively, which indicates the graph structure information plays a more important role on this dataset.

-To further validate that reducing the size of KSG help improve the performance of answer selection, we merge the top 100, 200 and 300 sub-KSGs of the WebQSP dataset and the top 10, 20 sub-KSGs of the CWQ dataset.
+To further validate that reducing the size of KSG helps improve the performance of answer selection, we merge the top 100, 200 and 300 sub-KSGs of the WebQSP dataset and the top 10, 20 sub-KSGs of the CWQ dataset.
 The experimental results are shown in Table \ref{answer-selection}.
 For WebQSP, the answer selection model performs best on the top-300 merged subgraph, increasing by 0.026 on Hits and 0.027 on F1.
 The top-300 merged subgraph is almost a third of the size of the original full KSG, which contains an average of 1280 sub-KSGs.
 The improvements also verify the effectiveness of our proposed partition algorithm.
 For CWQ, the answer selection model performs best on the top-10 merged subgraph, increasing by 2.8\% on Hits and 5.4\% on F1.
 The top-10 merged subgraph is a fifth of the size of the full KSG.
+From the above two results we can see that the answer selection model performs better on the subgraph merging the top-K relevant sub-KSGs than on the full KSG.
+This is because the answer selection model is easier to find the correct answer entity node in a graph that contains fewer noisy nodes.
 In general, by using our proposed partition algorithm and graph-augmented learning to rank model, we can further reduce the size of the KSG, while ensuring the answer recall rate.